Tag: Charlotte (Page 1 of 3)

 TAFC – CHARLOTTE

-After perhaps the most consistent three runs any Alcohol Funny Car driver ever made anywhere and an even better one first round, Annie Whiteley blew the tires off second round.
-And it wasn’t just a barrage of E.T.s with the consistency of a metronome; it was all the progressive times, too.
-Thousands of horsepower to control and varying, ever-changing track and weather conditions to account for, yet every run looked exactly like the last one: smooth.
+After perhaps the most consistent three runs any Alcohol Funny Car driver ever made anywhere and an even better one in the first round, Annie Whiteley inexplicably blew the tires off in round two.
+And it wasn’t just a barrage metronomically consistent E.T.s; it was all the progressive times, too.
+Thousands of horsepower to control and varying, ever-changing track and weather conditions to account for, yet every run looked exactly like the last: smooth.

-“I knew we were consistent,” Whiteley said, “but I didn’t realize we were that consistent.
-I never paid attention to the little numbers [the thousandths of a second].
-You look back on it, and it’s like, ‘How did we do that?’ “
+“I knew the car was consistent,” Whiteley said, “but I didn’t realize it was that consistent – I never pay attention to the little numbers [the thousandths of a second].
+But you look back on it, and it’s like, ‘How did we do that?’ “

-At each increment down the zMax Dragway quarter-mile, Whiteley’s times got infinitesimally quicker and faster as the race went on: 2.497, 2.491, and 2.490 to the 330-foot mark; 3.679, 3.673, and 3.668 to the eighth-mile; 209.98, 210.64, and 210.97 mph half-track speeds; and 1000-foot times of 4.683, 4.676, and 4.671 led to increasingly quicker E.T.s of 5.530, 5.522, and 5.520, the last of which left her No. 3 in the final lineup.
+As the race wore on, Whiteley’s times grew infinitesimally quicker and faster at each increment down the zMax Dragway quarter-mile: 2.497, 2.491, and 2.490 to the 330-foot mark; 3.679, 3.673, and 3.668 to the eighth-mile; 209.98, 210.64, and 210.97 mph half-track speeds; and 1000-foot times of 4.683, 4.676, and 4.671 led to increasingly quicker E.T.s of 5.530, 5.522, and 5.520, the last of which left her No. 3 in the final lineup.

 After progressively better reaction times of .077, .054, and .033 in qualifying, Whiteley left on first-round opponent Chris Foster, the former U.S. Nationals winner, by more than a tenth and got the best of a 5.50/266.58 (top speed of the meet) to 5.575/261.83 decision not nearly as close as the E.T.s alone would indicate.
+In the quarterfinals, Whiteley, who last scored here in 2018, faced three-time national event winner D.J.
+Cox, who won this race in 2016.

 PRO STOCK – CHARLOTTE